Azure/AppService/_posts/2021-07-29-Deploying Your Infrastructure to App Service.md

 ### Tutorial

-In my opinion, the most user friendly method for infrastructure deployment for those who are just starting with Azure or do not have much experience with cloud or infrastructure as code, the [Azure Portal](https://portal.azure.com/) is the place to start.
-It provides a user interface where you will get to explore the various available services and see step by step what is happening as you move through the infrastructure creation process.
+In my opinion, the [Azure Portal](https://portal.azure.com/) is the most user friendly method for infrastructure deployment, especially for those who are just starting with Azure or do not have much experience with the cloud or infrastructure-as-code.
+It provides a user interface where you will get to explore the various available services and see step-by-step what is happening as you move through the infrastructure creation process.

 Navigate to the [Azure Portal](https://portal.azure.com/).
 At this point, you should have already created an [Azure subscription](https://docs.microsoft.com/en-us/azure/guides/developer/azure-developer-guide#understanding-accounts-subscriptions-and-billing) and a [free account](https://azure.microsoft.com/free/?ref=microsoft.com&utm_source=microsoft.com&utm_medium=docs&utm_campaign=visualstudio).
-If not, navigate back to the General Prerequisites and complete those steps.
+If not, navigate back to the [General Prerequisites](#general-prerequisites) and complete those steps.

 1. To start, you will need to create a [resource group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal) to hold and manage the resources related to this app.
 From the home page, click "Create a resource" and search for "resource group."
 Select and fill in the following details:
-    1. Subscription = the name of the subscription you created (or already had if you were an existing Azure user)
+    1. **Subscription**: the name of the subscription you created (or already had if you were an existing Azure user)
-    1. Resource Group = give your resource group a name that is unique in your account
+    1. **Resource Group**: give your resource group a name that is unique to your Subscription
-    1. Region = select your preferred region for where you would like the resource group to be located (typically you choose a region that is close to you to reduce latency or sometimes certain features/services are only available in certain regions - for the purposes of this article, it does not matter which region you choose)
+    1. **Region**: select your preferred region for where you would like the resource group to be located.
+(Typically you choose a region that is physically close to you to reduce latency, or sometimes certain features/services are only available in certain regions - for the purposes of this article, it does not matter which region you choose.)
 1. Select "Review + create" at the bottom left of your screen and wait for validation to complete.
 If you get an error, review and address as needed.
 1. Select "Create" at the bottom left and your resource group will be created
 1. Next, you will need to create a Cosmos DB account.
 For more details on how to do this, see [this](https://docs.microsoft.com/en-us/azure/cosmos-db/create-cosmosdb-resources-portal) doc.
 For this article, I will give quick step-by-step guidance.
 Navigate back to the "Create a resource" page and search for Cosmos DB.
 Select "Create" under "Azure Cosmos DB" ane then select "Azure Cosmos DB" again.
 1. On the following page, select create under "Core (SQL) - Recommended" as the account type
 1. Fill in the following details for your Cosmos DB account:
-    1. Subscription = the name of the subscription you created (or already had if you were an existing Azure user)
+    1. **Subscription**: the name of the subscription you created (or already had if you were an existing Azure user)
-    1. Resource Group = the resource group you created earlier
+    1. **Resource Group**: the resource group you created earlier
-    1. Account Name = a unique name to identify the account.
+    1. **Account Name**: a unique name to identify the account.
 The name can only contain lowercase letters, numbers, and the hyphen (-) character.
 It must be between 3-44 characters in length.
-    1. Location = a geographic location to host your Azure Cosmos DB account.
+    1. **Location**: a geographic location to host your Azure Cosmos DB account.
 Use the location that is closest to your users to give them the fastest access to the data.
 You can use the same or different location as you selected for your resource group since this is only a tutorial, however if you were to put this into production, you would want to think more carefully about this location as well as [geo-redundancy](https://docs.microsoft.com/en-us/azure/cosmos-db/distribute-data-globally) options.
     1. To keep things as cheap as possible, for "Capacity mode", select "Provisioned throughput" which gives you the option to "Apply Free Tier Discount."
 Select "Apply" if this is your intention.
 1. Feel free to browse the remaining settings, but this tutorial will leave them as defaults
 1. Select "Review + create" at the bottom left of your screen and wait for validation to complete.
 If you get an error, review and address as needed.